Winter Olympics 2022: in Beijing, the snow will be 100% artificial

 Since the Games in Sochi, Russia, 8 years ago, artificial snow has become an essential element of the Olympiads in winter.
 In 2014, 80% of the snow was made.
 In Pyeongchang (South Korea), in 2018, it was 10% more.
 China has thus reached a new milestone in 2022.

 “There will inevitably be impacts in a region where there is almost no water in winter”, explained Carmen de Jong, geographer at the University of Strasbourg, to Bloomberg Green.
 “For six months and the snow sports season, the water stays away from the natural ecosystem.
-Another risk also exists: when the fake snow melts, it could be harmful to the environment.
+Another risk also exists: when the fake snow melts, it might be harmful to the environment.
 For its part, the organizing committee of the Games has been following an environmental protection protocol for several months.

 Leave a Comment